 New to the community planning process this iteration was an electronic survey that garnered over 270 responses.
-The survey responses were reviewed and used to generate new ideas and provide community confirmation of priorities created by the stakeholder committee.
-Staff compared what the stakeholder committee developed with what survey results revealed when crafting the plan to ensure that voices were being heard.
-Local officials also retained survey results, including open-ended responses for future consultation.
+The survey responses were reviewed and used to generate new ideas and provide community confirmation of priorities created by the group.
+Staff compared what the stakeholder committee came up with to what survey results revealed when creating goals and work program activities to ensure that voices were being heard.

 The CSRA-RC is the county's selected planning coordinator for the Hancock County Joint Comprehensive Plan 2021-2026.
-This document has been prepared to exceed the minimum requirements of Georgia DCA's 2018 Minimum Standards and Procedures For Local Comprehensive Planning (effective October 2018).
+This document has been prepared to exceed the minimum requirements of Georgia Department of Community Affairs' 2014 Minimum Standards and Procedures For Local Comprehensive Planning which were became effective in March 2014.